Raw-JSON/0flufNight/README.md

 ---

 ## 📄 License
-This project is licensed under the **MIT [License](LICENSE)**.
-You are free to use, copy, modify, merge, publish, and distribute the software as long as the original copyright notice is included.
-It is provided "as is" without warranty of any kind.
+MIT [License](LICENSE).
+Free to use and modify.

 ---

 ## 🤖 AI Development Transparency
-This project was architected and written by **Gemini (Google’s Large Language Model)** based on specific functional requirements.
+> This project was architected and written by **Gemini** based on specific functional requirements.
 The entire codebase is optimized for the modern Manifest V3 standard to ensure long-term security, privacy, and performance.

 *Built with 💡 ideas and 🤖 Gemini magic.*